-- (2) Substantial compliance with Subdivision [x] is adequate for compliance with section 293(1)(b)(ii). - (3) There is taken to be substantial compliance with the requirements of Subdivision [x] if there is no reasonable doubt as to whether the driver has complied with the driver's work and rest hours option or the driver's duty to avoid driving while fatigued even though one or more of the requirements of Subdivision [x] may not have been strictly complied with.
+- (2) Compliance with Subdivision [x] as far as reasonably practicable is adequate for compliance with section 293(1)(b)(ii). - (3) There is taken to be compliance as far as reasonably practicable with the requirements of Subdivision [x] if there is no reasonable doubt as to whether the driver has complied with the driver's work and rest hours option even though one or more of the requirements of Subdivision [x] may not have been strictly complied with.